HanielB/2021.1-fm/_lessons/09-dafny-invariants/dafny-invariants.md

 ---
 layout: page
-title: Dafny and invariants
+title: Dafny invariants and arrays
 ---

-# Dafny and invariants
+# Dafny invariants and arrays
 {: .no_toc .mb-2 }

 - TOC